Cat Not Using the Litter Box? Reasons and Solutions

 5. Inconvenient Litter Box Location

 The location of the litter box can be crucial.
+Your cat needs to feel safe and comfortable when doing their business, so where you place the litter box can make a big difference.
 If it's in a noisy or busy area, cats may feel stressed and avoid it.
 Cats prefer a quiet, secluded spot for their litter box, away from their food and water.
 If the litter box is in an inconvenient spot, cats might not make it there in time.
-Choose a location that is low-traffic and quiet, but easily accessible for the cat.

 6. Number of Litter Boxes